Mini Countryman: Motorsports

 The team eventually entering FIA World Rallycross full-time, with Liam Doran as the driver.
 The Minis losing its concessions, as they debuted their self developed 2.0-litre engine in the fourth round in Great Britain.

 Production

 The first generation Countryman was primarily built in Graz, Austria, under contract by Magna Steyr, making it the first of the BMW era Minis to be manufactured entirely outside the UK.

 In 2013, assembly of the Countryman was expanded to three international locations: from April 2013 at BMW's plant near Chennai, India, specifically for the Indian market from June 2013 at the BMW Group Malaysia Assembly Plant in Kulim, Kedah, and at the BMW Manufacturing Thailand plant in Rayong from August 2013.

 In 2012, worldwide sales of Countryman reached 102,000 units, 21,012 of which were sold in the US.
 In March 2013, the 250,000th Countryman was produced at Magna Steyr's Graz plant.

 Since November 2016, the second generation Countryman has been assembled at VDL Nedcar in Born, the Netherlands.

+Third generation Countryman production began in early 2024 at the BMW plant in Leipzig, Germany.